 One of Mexico’s most famous Día de los Muertos celebrations takes place on the small island of Janitzio in Lake Pátzcuaro, located in the Mexican state of Michoacán (directly west of Mexico City and below the state of Jalisco).
 Every year on November 1, thousands of visitors gather in the local panteón (cemetery) to watch as the indigenous Purepecha people perform lively Día de los Muertos rituals late into the night.
 There are processions with music and folk dance performances, but the most impressive sight might be when local fishermen in rowboats illuminate the lake with torches.

 In Mexico’s Yucatán Peninsula, Day of the Dead celebrations are known as Hanal Pixan, or “feast for the souls.”
-During the holiday, many families in the Maya region prepare elaborate traditional dishes for the return of their ancestors (in addition to participating in evening processions and setting up ofrendas in their homes).
-Intricate altars go on display in the zócalo (main square) of the Yucatán capital, Mérida, and the decorated gravesites in local cemeteries are also well worth seeing from October 31 through November 2.
+During the holiday, many families in the Mayan region prepare elaborate traditional dishes for the return of their ancestors (in addition to participating in evening processions and setting up ofrendas in their homes).
+Intricate altars go on display in the zócalo (main square) of the Yucatán capital, Mérida, and the decorated gravesites in local cemeteries are also well worth seeing.

-The inaugural “Desfile de Día de Muertos” parade in Mexico City was held in 2016.
-(It was actually inspired by the opening scene of the James Bond film Spectre, which features a crowded procession in the city’s streets.)
-The following year’s celebration took place barely a month after a devastating earthquake hit the area in September 2017—but in response, the city put an emphasis on making the parade even more festive.
-Every year since, on November 2, millions of people gather in Mexico City’s Plaza del Zócalo to watch people parade around dressed as colorful alebrijes (mythical creatures) or the elegant La Calavera Catrina (the skeletal symbol of Día de los Muertos).
+Usually, though, thousands of people gather in Mexico City’s Plaza del Zócalo to watch performers parade around dressed as colorful alebrijes (mythical creatures) or the elegant La Calavera Catrina.
 On the outskirts of the capital in the southern Xochimilco neighborhood, decorated canals and chinampas (floating gardens) set the scene for special night Día de los Muertos rides by trajinera (gondola boat) on November 1.